Manchin hits Dems' $2T bill as too costly, talks to Biden

-The West Virginia lawmaker declined to describe the telephone conversation, saying he and Biden are “talking about different iterations" and saying “anything's possible" when asked if they could reach a deal by the holiday.
+The West Virginia lawmaker declined to describe his telephone conversation with the president Monday, saying he and Biden are “talking about different iterations" and saying “anything's possible" when asked if they could reach a deal by the holiday.

 White House spokesman Andrew Bates said the two men had “a good, constructive phone call" and would talk again soon.